"Myths and Facts"

-- As of December 2007, about 2% (510) of the people required to register under New York's Sex Offender Registration Act (SORA) were female (data from the New York State Division of Criminal Justice Services, Sex Offender Registry).
+- As of April 2014, about 2 percent (769) of the people required to register under New York's Sex Offender Registration Act (SORA) were female (data from the New York State Division of Criminal Justice Services, Sex Offender Registry).

 Myth: Children who are sexually assaulted will grow up to sexually assault others.

-Fact: A significant percentage of sex offenders were indeed abused as children, although certainly not the majority.
+Fact: A percentage of sex offenders were abused as children, although certainly not the majority

-- Becker and Murphy (1998) estimated that while 30% of sex offenders were sexually abused as children, 70% were not.
+- Becker and Murphy (1998) estimated that while 30 percent of sex offenders were sexually abused as children, 70 percent were not.

-- Hindman and Peters (2001) found that 67% of sex offenders initially reported experiencing sexual abuse as children, but when given a polygraph ("lie detector") test, the proportion dropped to 29%, suggesting that some sex offenders exaggerate early childhood victimization in an effort to rationalize their behavior or gain sympathy from others.
+- Hindman and Peters (2001) found that 67 percent of sex offenders initially reported experiencing sexual abuse as children, but when given a polygraph ("lie detector") test, the proportion dropped to 29 percent, suggesting that some sex offenders exaggerate early childhood victimization in an effort to rationalize their behavior or gain sympathy from others.

 Myth: Adolescents do not commit sex offenses.